Southend High School for Boys: Building extensions and premises upgrades

 Owing to such a long time in sub-standard accommodation in Music and Physical Education (as mentioned by the OFSTED report of 2001), a bid was made to Southend Borough Council for a grant to be awarded for a new Sports Hall and Music Centre (following the construction of a top quality facility at St Bernard's High School for Girls).
 Permission was granted and the sum of £2.25 million was given to the school for the construction of this new facility.
 The school began a development appeal to raise a further £475,000 in order to equip the centre with the latest fitness machines and recording studio.
 This was the largest amount an English High School had hoped to raise in the history of British education.
 The appeal lasted for 3 years until 2006 when it was closed.
 The total raised was £376,000; slightly less than expected.
 Unlike the Sixth Form Centre and Language College, which were built from prefabricated units in a brick shell, this building was designed by Peter Emptage & Associates and built to last.
 According to documentation, this building is constructed to last 120 years.
-Constructed in a steel frame and finished in glass, red brick, micro fibbed aluminium panelling and a beech coloured wood, the new centre boasts a 5 badminton court size sports hall, the largest school sports hall in Southend Borough (the only larger indoor hall is that at Southend Leisure & Tennis Centre).
+Constructed in a steel frame and finished in glass, red brick, micro-ribbed aluminium panelling and a beech coloured wood, the new centre boasts a 5 badminton court size sports hall, the largest school sports hall in Southend Borough (the only larger indoor hall is that at Southend Leisure & Tennis Centre).
 This building was completed in September 2005 and is now well used; not only by members of the school community but also the wider community in the evenings and at weekends.

 In November 2008 two temporary classrooms were installed to the east of the main buildings between the music centre and the rear exit.
 These buildings have been constructed to relieve the inevitable stress of the new, larger pupil intake and also to provide alternative classrooms for the rooms disrupted by the planned complete window changes in the main building.
 The planning application was granted subject to the condition that the rooms are removed once the extension to the Sports Hall is completed.

 In May 2009, a planning application was submitted to Southend Council to extend the Sports Hall & Music Centre on its western side, effectively infilling the underused grass area.
 The application included 6 classrooms over two phases; four in Phase 1 and 2 IT suites in Phase 2, located to the north of Phase 1.
 The four classrooms will be used to house the Mathematics department and include 111 square metres of circulation space as well as ample storage and an office.
 A connection will be created from the fitness suite to the upstairs of the new extension, but will only come into use during emergency evacuations or disabled people using the lift in the main Sports Hall.
 Construction has begun in February 2010 with scheduled completion for Phase 1 in June 2010.